Has your organization been thinking about running a silent auction? This can be a great way to raise funds and engage your donors.

 What is a Silent Auction?

-A silent auction is a variation of English auction which is conducted without an auctioneer and is typically organized by fundraisers and charities.
+A silent auction is a variation of an English auction which is conducted without an auctioneer and is typically organized by fundraisers and charities.
 In a silent auction, items are displayed to the attendees, and each item has a bid-sheet.
 Basically, bidders compete to win their favorite items.
 Interested bidders can place their bid silently using a bidder number on their favorite item’s bid-sheet.
 Items displayed in the auction have a “minimum increase requirement” which is mentioned in its bid-sheet.
 Nowadays silent auctions can be conducted using mobile bidding applications, which makes it easier to maintain anonymity and not let the bidders know the amount placed by other bidders.
 Once the bids have been placed, the highest bid wins the item, and the proceeds go towards the cause or the nonprofit.

 Silent auctions are popular for fundraising and also easier to execute compared to the traditional English auction event, which typically requires physical presence from attendees, close inspection of items by bidders, and an auctioneer to conduct the event.